With a combination of a small number of people + software + servers and robots

 It may sound a bit strange, but one of the best ways to make friends with people from different countries when you go abroad is to do the "Origami ORIGAMI," which is very Japanese.

-Origami has a high level of recognition, and when I start making it, people are interested in it in a "Oh, that" kind of way.
+Origami is highly recognized, and when they start making it, they are interested in it in an "ah, that's it" kind of way.

-However, since many people know about vines and balloons, it is usually a good idea to write the person's name in Chinese characters on the completed origami as an added bonus.
+However, many people know vines and balloons, so it is usually appreciated if you write the person's name in Chinese characters on the completed origami as an added bonus.

-While making origami, I always feel that this is what makes it "valuable" and that it is the "ability to organize information".
+While making origami, I always feel that this is what is creating "value" and "the ability to organize information.

 The material for origami is a sheet of plain paper.

-They are everywhere in the world.
-And pens are everywhere, too.
+It is everywhere in the world.
+And pens are everywhere.

-There is a moment when something that was too common and too familiar to be "there" becomes "there".
+There is a moment when something too common and too familiar that "wasn't there" becomes "there".

-The process of creating new value from mundane objects gives us hints to gain insights from the vast amount of mundane information on the Internet.
+The process of creating new value from commonplace objects provides hints for gaining insight from the vast amount of commonplace information on the Internet.

-Perhaps the framework of perception of "vast and mundane information" itself is different, and we cannot see how to fold mundane information into value, and even more troubling, it is uncertain and seems to be changing rapidly.
+Perhaps the framework of perception of "vast and mundane information" itself is different, and I don't see a way to fold mundane information into value, and even more troubling, it seems to be uncertain and ever-changing.